 Gar enjoyed traveling.
 We toured several countries in Europe and Scandinavia.
 Alaska was one of his favorite trips.
 He not only toured, but ventured there to fish for salmon and halibut.
 We enjoyed family trips to national and state parks.
 He enjoyed the outdoor sports of downhill skiing, snowmobiling, snowshoeing, hiking, and boating.
 In his later years he became very interested in genealogy and researched his Mattson/Johnson lineage and created a nice genealogy album.
 This interest led to a trip to Sweden to see where his Grandparents lived in Sweden.

 Gar was active in his church, Boy Scouts, Civil Air Patrol, CAER, and EAA.

 Gar passed away peacefully at home with his family on Sunday, January 26, 2020 after a courageous 8 year battle with PSP (Progressive Supranuclear Palsy).
 He is survived by his wife Ruth of 49 years: his children; Ryan (Elk River), Krista (Per) Gothenburg, Sweden, Dane (Margaret) St. Paul, and one granddaughter, Ruby Anne.

 Gar’s Funeral Service will be held on Saturday, February 1, 2020 at Elk River UCC Church on 1118 – 4th Street in Elk River starting at 11:00 with visitation 1 hour prior to the service.
 Burial will be at Sunset Memorial Cemetery in Minneapolis, MN.

 Memorials to: CURE PSP, Fairview Hospice, Elk River UCC Church

-To send flowers to Garland "Gar" Andrew Johnson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Garland "Gar" Andrew Johnson, please visit our floral store.